Cycle 4 Leukaemia

 Mike_DailyShot_Nov2004.JPG

 Cancer made me want to do more than just live .
-I live life facing forward at a 100mph with a constant sense of being pressed for time - I have to do everything now .
+I live life facing forward at a 100mph with a constant sense of being pressed for time - I have to do everything, NOW .
 To almost have your life taken away , makes you look at things in a different perspective.
 Everyone keeps telling me to slow down but I don`t know how to anymore .

 Mike_ShavingBefore1stCourseOfChemo_May2004.jpg